microsoft/vcpkg/docs/commands/search.md

 Search performs a case-insensitive search through all available package names and descriptions.
 The results are displayed in a tabular format.

-Only packages currently available based on the [Registries Configuration][Registries] will be displayed.

 ## Example
 ```no-highlight
 $ vcpkg search zlib